peterhartree/notes/src/people/brian-tomasik.md

 # Brian Tomasik
-/Content warning: some of Tomasik’s essays, including some of those I link to here, contain descriptions of extreme suffering./
+*Content warning: some of Tomasik’s essays, including some of those I link to here, contain descriptions of extreme suffering.*

 Brian Tomasik is a [Monkish independent scholar](/fragments/monkish-independent-scholar.md).

 I’ve read a small fraction of Tomasik’s output (mostly the essays on ethics) and I don’t have a great feel for his overall worldview, despite his attempt to summarise it [here](https://reducing-suffering.org/summary-beliefs-values-big-questions/).
 One thing I’m confused about is that his summary suggests he has very high subjective confidence in several beliefs about value and meta-ethics.
 I can’t really see how anyone could get to such high confidence on these topics, so I feel like I must be missing something, or else we have some big differences on epistemology that I don’t understand.

 Brian says he’s a moral antirealist who subscribes to a version of negative utilitarianism that is focussed on extreme suffering.
 I’m not sure what his argument for the negative focus ultimately boils down to: he presents it as a personal preference, which he provides arguments he hopes will reveal or cultivate that preference in others.
-In [On the horror of suffering] he writes:
+In [The horror of suffering](https://reducing-suffering.org/the-horror-of-suffering/) he writes:

 > Several of my friends think I'm weird to be so parochial about reducing suffering and not take a more far-sighted view of my idealized moral values.
 They tend to shrug off pain, saying it's not so bad.
 They think it's extremely peculiar that I don't want to be open to changing my moral perspective and coming to realize that suffering isn't so important and that other things matter comparably.